alish080/overthewire-bandit-walkthrough/26-bandit-level24-to-level25.md

 Here, the port 30002 is listing to where we have to give password which we loged in to this level along with 4 digit numeric code

-Fun thin is we don't have that 4 digit numeric number , we have to find the 4 digit numeric code by using brute force we will write a script where we will try all 4 digit possible from (0000 to 9999) and along with a password we will send that to port 30002
+Fun thing is we don't have that 4 digit numeric number , we have to find the 4 digit numeric code by using brute force we will write a script where we will try all 4 digit possible from (0000 to 9999) and along with a password we will send that to port 30002

 ***Run***